Go to the forms tool

 Please note: an email address is required to create a contact, so the Email field will always be marked as required on your forms.

 Remove a field from your form

 If there is a field on your form that you wish to remove, hover over the field and click Delete.

-You can use a rich text are to add rich text, build headers, or add spacing above field rows.
-Learn how to do so here.
+You can also add rich text areas between fields to add customizable text, create headers, or add spacing to your form.

 Edit your form field's display names and options

 To edit the display options of your form field, hover over the field and click Edit.

 On the left-hand side, look for the Label field.
 Change this to what you wish to appear on the form for this field.